MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

 #### PLUGPLAY_REGKEY_DRIVER

 Open a <a href="https://msdn.microsoft.com/5f6fec1a-1134-4765-81be-9b50939e5e66">software key</a> for storing driver-specific information.
 This flag cannot be specified with PLUGPLAY_REGKEY_DEVICE.

+#### PLUGPLAY_REGKEY_CURRENT_HWPROFILE

+Open a key relative to the current hardware profile for device or driver information.
+This allows the driver to access configuration information that is hardware-profile-specific.
+The caller must specify either PLUGPLAY_REGKEY_DEVICE or PLUGPLAY_REGKEY_DRIVER with this flag.

 ### -param DesiredAccess [in]